-The Oxford Handbook of Qualitative Research presents a comprehensive overview of the field of qualitative research.
+The Oxford Handbook of Qualitative Research by Patricia Leavy (Editor)The Oxford Handbook of Qualitative Research presents a comprehensive overview of the field of qualitative research.
 It is intended for students of all levels, faculty, and researchers across the social sciences.
 The contributors represent some of the most influential and innovative researchers in the field as well as emerging scholars.
 This handbook provides a broad introduction to the field of qualitative research to those with little to no background in the subject, while simultaneously providing substantive contributions to the field that will be of interest to even the most experienced researchers.